 - Marketing and promotions – various channels are available, including via the Visit The Malverns promotions, please contact [email protected] with your event information.

-- Grant Support – grant support for large town centre events (criteria applies) is available Malvern Hills District Council, please contact Victoria Carman, the Visitor Economy and Towns Manager via email [email protected].
+- Grant Support – grant support for large town centre events (criteria applies) is available Malvern Hills District Council, please contact Victoria Carman, the Visitor Economy and Place Manager via email [email protected].
+Festival organisers will be asked to complete a form detailing how they intend to reduce their environmental impact and improve community engagement for social legacy.

 3. During the Event